-No. Description 16.1 Letter from Ernst & Young LLP, dated March 14, 2019 (Incorporated by reference to exhibit 16.1 to the Company's Current Report on Form 8-K, filed March 14, 2019 (File No. 001-34755)) 21.1 Subsidiaries of Limoneira Company 23.1 Consent of Independent Registered Public Accounting Firm - Deloitte & Touche LLP 23.2 Consent of Independent Registered Public Accounting Firm - Ernst & Young LLP 31.1 Certification of the Principal Executive Officer pursuant to Exchange Act Rule 13a-14(a) and 15d-14(a) 31.2 Certification of the Principal Financial and Accounting Officer pursuant to Exchange Act Rule 13a-14(a) and 15d-14(a) 32.1 Certification of the Principal Executive Officer pursuant to 18 U.S.C.
+Exhibit No. Description 10.52 Limited Liability Company Agreement of LLCB II, LLC, dated October 25, 2022 (Incorporated by reference to exhibit 10.2 of the Company's Current Report on Form 8-K, filed on October 26, 2022 (File No. 001-34755)) 10.53 Closing Agreement, dated October 25, 2022, between the Company, Limoneira Lewis Community Builders, LLC and Limoneira Lewis Community Builders II, LLC (Incorporated by reference to exhibit 10.4 of the Company's Current Report on Form 8-K/A, filed on October 31, 2022 (File No. 001-34755)).
+21.1 Subsidiaries of Limoneira Company 23.1 Consent of Independent Registered Public Accounting Firm - Deloitte & Touche LLP 23.2 Consent of Independent Registered Public Accounting Firm - Ernst & Young LLP 31.1 Certification of the Principal Executive Officer pursuant to Exchange Act Rule 13a-14(a) and 15d-14(a) 31.2 Certification of the Principal Financial and Accounting Officer pursuant to Exchange Act Rule 13a-14(a) and 15d-14(a) 32.1 Certification of the Principal Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification of the Principal Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 99.1 Limoneira Lewis Community Builders, LLC - Financial Statements as of October 31, 2021 and 2020 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document 104 Eil l Cover Page Interactive Data File (formatted in Inline XBRL and contained in Exhibit 101)
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 99.1 Limoneira Lewis Community Builders, LLC - Financial Statements as of October 31, 2022 and 2021 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted in Inline XBRL and contained in Exhibit 101) Filed or 1 furnished herewith.
+In accordance with Item 601(b)(32)(ii) of Regulation S-K and SEC Release Nos.
+33-8238

-Filed or furnished herewith.
+^{} Filed or furnished herewith.
 In accordance with Item 601(b)(32)(ii) of Regulation S-K and SEC Release Nos.
 33-8238 and 34-47986, Final Rule: Management's Report on Internal Control Over Financial Reporting and Certification of Disclosure in Exchange Act Periodic Reports, the certifications furnished in Exhibits 32.1 and 32.2 hereto are deemed to accompany this Annual Report on Form 10-K and will not be deemed "filed" for purposes of Section 18 of the Exchange Act.
 Such certifications will not be deemed to be incorporated by reference into any filing under the Securities Act or the Exchange Act, except to the extent that the registrant specifically incorporates it by reference.